mdbloice/Labeller/README.md

     └── navbar.html
 ```

 The `labels.db` file is an SQLite database containing the labels for the images that have been labelled so far.
-To export them to CSV formart, run the following:
+To export them to CSV format, run the following:

 ```
 $ sqlite3 -header -csv labels.db "select * from labels;" > labels.csv